Eucalyptus taurina

-Eucalyptus taurina, commonly known as the Helidon ironbark, is a species of medium-sized to tall ironbark that is endemic to Queensland.
+Eucalyptus taurina, commonly known as Helidon ironbark, is a species of medium-sized to tall ironbark that is endemic to Queensland.
 It has rough ironbark on the trunk and sometimes the larger branches, smooth bark above, lance-shaped adult leaves, flower buds in groups of seven, white flowers and conical to hemispherical fruit.

 Description

 Eucalyptus taurina is a tree that typically grows to a height of 22 m and forms a lignotuber.
 It has rough, dark grey to black ironbark on the trunk, sometimes also the larger branches, and smooth bark above.
 Young plants and coppice regrowth have stems that are square in cross-section and lance shaped leaves that are much paler on the lower surface, 80-140 mm long and 14-30 mm wide.
 Adult leaves are lance-shaped, 75-150 mm long and 15-30 mm wide, tapering to a petiole 10-25 mm long.
 The flower buds are arranged in the ends of branchlets in groups of seven on a branching peduncle 4-7 mm long, the individual buds sessile or on pedicels up to 5 mm long.
 Mature buds are oval to spindle-shaped or cylindrical, 6-8 mm long and 3-4 mm wide with a conical to rounded operculum.
 Flowering has been observed in October and November and the flowers are white.
 The fruit is a woody conical to hemispherical capsule 5-7 mm long and wide with the valves protruding.